DJ027X/flipdot_driver/README.txt

 The brain of the operation is the FE-310, a VERY new RISC-V based microcontroller IC released by SiFive.
 Along with the uC are the typical auxilary chips: memory and serial to UART/JTAG to program the uC.
 The Luminator MAX 3000 also has 1 LED per dot.
 They are all connected to the same power pins, so they're either all on, or all off.
-I intend to control the brightness not with PWM (I hate the blinking), but rather by analog means, controlling the current through them.
-I have a couple ideas for this but haven't settled on one yet.
+I intend to control the brightness with PWM.
-Lastly, I still have to add the power circuitry.
-I intend for the board to be supplied with 12V.
+Under normal use, the board will be supplied with 12V from a power brick.
 From there, several buck converters will provide the voltages for the shift registers, memory, uC, etc.
-There will also be a voltage negater, to provide a potential of 24V for the LEDs (yes, that's the nominal voltage for the LED circuit).
+There will also be a voltage negater, to provide a potential of 24V for the LEDs.
-I'm currently working and taking classes full time, so progress on this relatively large hobby project has been slow, but I'll have a physical board eventually!
-(Aiming for 3 months from now (Dec-10-2017))
+I'm currently working full time, so progress on this relatively large hobby project has been slow, but I'll have a physical board eventually!
+(Aiming for 3 months from now (5/21/2018))